bmatsuo-at-luthersystems/elps/docs/design/interface.md

 ## Applications

 It seems beneficial to perform an in-depth discussion of possible applications for interface types in elps.
-Maybe applications will be similar or essentially identical to interfaces in golang.
-Though there will also be interfaces which are more specific.
+An interface in elps may be similar or essentially identical to a corresponding interface in golang.
+Though there will also be interfaces which are more specific to computing in a lisp environment.
+Nonetheless, it will be useful te discuss serveral interfaces which have been particularly helpful in golang and examine why those interfaces are useful or particularly well suited for the task they fullfil.
+This will help build a foundation with which we can define the goals and practical limitations of an interface system which could be built in elps.

 ### Application: I/O